 During his short-lived presidential campaign, Christie was adamant that he would leverage the oval office to uphold the federal ban of cannabis: “Marijuana is against the law in the states and it should be enforced in all 50 states,” he told Fox & Friends last year.
 “If you’re getting high in Colorado today, enjoy it.
 As of January 2017, I will enforce the federal laws.”

 New Jersey currently allows medical marijuana — albeit with some of the tightest restrictions among states that do so — which is something Giuliani is diametrically opposed to.
-Rudy remains an ardent supporter of the War on Drugs, and opposes all cannabis usage.
+Medical marijuana is also available in Ohio.
+You can find out more about getting a medical marijuana card at https://ohdispensaries.com/get-ohio-medical-marijuana-card/.
+Rudy remains an ardent supporter of the War on Drugs and opposes all cannabis usage.

 Legalization advocacy group Marijuana Majority has already launched a petition urging Trump to stick to his most recent quotes and honor state marijuana laws, plus appoint Justice Department and DEA leaders who will do the same.